 White to the fore once more

-Australia international Cameron White starred yet again as Northants Steelbacks claimed their second Yorkshire Bank 40 win in three days with a four-wicket triumph over the Netherlands.
+Australia international Cameron White starred yet again as Northants Steelbacks claimed their second Yorkshire Bank 40 win in three days with a over the Netherlands.

 Playing their last match in this year's competition, the visitors were limited to 176 for eight from 40 overs, White and Muhammad Azhar Ullah each taking two wickets.